tap349/tap349.github.io/_posts/2016-12-31-elixir-notes.md

 end
 ```

-if `target_loc` argument matches the 2nd element of list head
+if `target_loc` argument matches the 2nd element of list head,
 `head` variable matches the whole list head (is getting bound to it).

 ## functions